ali4728/SQLServerUtils/README.md

 The project has two seperate parts!
 - C# console application used as a simple webapp server, served at **localhost:8084**
-- Vue js web application used to develop javascript, css components.
+- Vue js web application used to develop javascript, css and html components.
 - A powershell script (in Utils folder) is used to copy vue compiled js,css and html into c# console app